jmpearl/GaMA/README.md

 The Gravitational and Mesh Adapatation library is a set of optimized matlab classes used to model the gravitational fields of asteroids and comets.
 It contains associated

 ###### Gravitational Model
--analytic polyhedral model [1]
+- analytic polyhedral model [1]
--spherical harmonic model [2]
+- spherical harmonic model [2]
--mascon model
+- mascon model
--approximate polyhedral model [3]
+- approximate polyhedral model [3]
--curvilinear surface model
+- curvilinear surface model

 ###### Meshing
--surface mesh class with:
+- surface mesh class with:
 - - array-base half-edge data structure
 - - mesh repair
 - - smoothing